I’ve written before about juggling as a metaphor for planning out your workload.

 Using your vision as a guiding star creates motivation and momentum in the same way looking at the picture on the jigsaw box does.
 It also helps you make tough decisions about what is possible in the time available.
 Because you are being guided by the vision rather than treating it as a destination, you can use it to figure out what’s feasible.
 You will have more realistic expectations of what you’ll achieve and you’re more likely to meet or exceed those expectations.
 Getting better at stopping at ‘good’, so you can also do good work on other things, means you can set firmer boundaries between different areas of your work, and between your work and the rest of your life.
 Doing a good job of this project doesn’t mean you’ve compromised something else.

-This post was originally sent out in the mid-month newsletter on September 11.
-You can sign up for the newsletter here.
+This post was originally sent out in the mid-month newsletter on September 11 2020.
+You can sign up to receive the newsletter right to your inbox, here.